Play Therapy in Tampa, St. Petersburg & Sarasota

 Many parents come to us saying things like:

-Family changes – divorce, new siblings, grief, or relocation
+Family transitions and stressors, including divorce, new siblings, relocation, grief, or major changes at home.

 Is play therapy effective for trauma?